-Painting your own car can be a great experience, but to do a good job you will need to pay attention to important tips that could help you do the job properly.
+Painting a car can be a great experience, but to do a good job you will need to pay attention to important tips that could help you do the job properly.

-Here are several important tips for achieving excellent results – safely:
+Here are 9 important tips for painting your car – safely:

 Paint and the other materials you will use in giving your car a new coat of paint may have toxic materials that could enter your system.
 It is not just your clothes that need protection during a paint job, but also your health.
 So, for your safety, you should get yourself a paint suit, a respirator, goggles and gloves.

 2. Make sure your paint booth is well-lighted, clean and has the right temperature.